Myths (Warhol): Exhibitions

-The Myths series was first exhibited at Ronald Feldman Fine Arts, Downtown in New York City in September 1981.

-In October 1981, Myths was on view at the NorthPark National Bank art gallery in Dallas, presented together with a three-print study of boxer Muhammad Ali and Warhol’s early Campbell's Soup Cans works.
+The Myths series was first exhibited at Ronald Feldman Fine Arts, Downtown, in New York from September 15 to October 17, 1981.
+In October 1981, the portfolio was exhibited at the NorthPark National Bank art gallery in Dallas, alongside a three-print study of boxer Muhammad Ali and Warhol's early Campbell's Soup Cans works.

-Weinstock's department store in Sacramento incorporated Myths into its holiday promotion, displaying the serigraphs in-store and granting an art scholarship in Warhol's name to the University of California, Davis.
-Weinstock commissioned Warhol to create work for the cover of its 1981 Christmas magazine, The Art of Giving, which featured his Santa Claus serigraph from the Myths portfolio.
-The print later became part of the store's permanent collection.
-Warhol traveled to San Francisco in November 1981, where he appeared at the store to sign reproductions from the Myths series.
+In November 1981, Weinstock's department store in Sacramento launched its holiday promotion by displaying Myths in its stores and establishing an art scholarship in Warhol's name at the University of California, Davis.

-In 1982, Myths was exhibited at the Reconnaissance Gallery in Fitzroy, Victoria.
+The series was subsequently exhibited at the Thomas Segal Gallery in Boston in Andy Warhol: Myths 1981, from December 5, 1981, to January 13, 1982.
+It was then shown at the Marianne Deson Gallery in Chicago in Andy Warhol: Myths, from February 12 to March 17, 1982, followed by an exhibition at Modernism Gallery in San Francisco, from March 1 to April 30, 1982.
+Myths was also exhibited at the Reconnaissance Gallery in Fitzroy, Victoria, from April 16 to 29, 1982.

+Prints from Myths, together with Warhol's Ten Portraits of Jews of the Twentieth Century (1980) and Endangered Species (1983), were included in Andy Warhol in the '80s at the Aldrich Contemporary Art Museum in Ridgefield, from September 25 to December 31, 1983.

-In May 1988, the Pittsburgh Children's Museum opened the Andy Warhol Myths gallery, featuring Warhol's Myths series, which were acquired for the museum's permanent collection, and a hands-on silkscreening studio.
+In May 1988, the Pittsburgh Children's Museum in Pittsburgh opened the Andy Warhol Myths gallery, featuring the series, which had been acquired for the museum's permanent collection.
+The gallery also included a hands-on silkscreening studio.

+The series was later exhibited at Ronald Feldman Fine Arts in New York in Myths 1981, from January 8 to February 12, 2000.

 Critical reception

-Art critic Robert Rooney wrote for The Age: "'Myths' is essentially a slick, commercial package that combines the marketing expertise of its publisher Ronald Feldman and Warhol's habit of never saying no to any suggestion.
+Art critic Robert Rooney wrote in The Age: "'Myths' is essentially a slick, commercial package that combines the marketing expertise of its publisher Ronald Feldman and Warhol's habit of never saying no to any suggestion.
 Considered as such, the series works well with some reservations. … The 10 prints are immaculately printed and carefully color coordinated, particularly in 'Dracula' and 'Mammy' where close tones and black-on-black are used with subtlety. … If you prefer Warhol's classic icons of the 60s, with their clogged screens and other processed accidents, you will probably be repelled by the slickness of the Myths."